akshays4/Databricks-WAF-Light-Tooling/README.md

 - **Run `install.ipynb`**
   Execute the notebook to automatically deploy the **"WAF ASSESSMENT"** dashboard in your Databricks workspace.

-  > **Note**: This tool collects masked email addresses (first 5 characters only) and workspace IDs for usage analytics.
+  > **Note**: This tool collects masked email addresses (first 5 characters only) and workspace IDs for usage analytics during the initial installation only.
+This is a one-time telemetry collection to understand adoption.
 To disable telemetry, simply set `ENABLE_TELEMETRY = False` on line 10 in the notebook or comment out that line.

 - **Open the Dashboard**
   Access real-time insights, scores, and recommendations—all at your fingertips.